-We never, ever had McDonald’s when I was a kid, but Taco Bell was on the “okay sometimes” list.
-I don’t remember ever eating Taco Bell when we weren’t in the car, so it must have been some kind of back-up plan for food emergencies on the way to important places like the post office, but that part really doesn’t matter.
+We never had McDonald’s when I was a kid, but Taco Bell was on the “okay sometimes” list.
+I don’t remember ever eating Taco Bell when we weren’t in the car, so it must have been some kind of back-up plan for food emergencies on the way to important places like the post office or the day-old-bread store, but that part really doesn’t matter.
 The only thing that mattered was the crispy tacos.
 Me and li’l brother would always get crispy tacos.
 I guess because he was so little, li’l brother didn’t really know how to eat a crispy taco without breaking it all to pieces, or else he was too young to understand that that’s just a fact of life when you eat crispy tacos.

-I don’t know why my mom let us keep ordering crispy tacos.
+I don’t know why my mom let him keep ordering crispy beef tacos.

 Serve these with Spanish rice and refried beans if you like!
-For my salsa verde muy deliciosa, click HERE.
+Click here for my salsa verde recipe.

 - 8 corn tortillas